typicode/husky/HOOKS.md

 ### commit-msg

-Scripts that want to hoook into `commit-msg` must read the commit message themselves; it is not passed in `process.argv`.
-Instead, the hook script must load the commit message itself.
-For example, a script could check the message by reading `.git/COMMIT_EDITMSG`.
+Unlike usual with the `commit-msg` git hook, Husky does not pass the commit message in to the `commitmsg` script.
+Scripts that want to examine the commit message must read the commit message itself.
+This can be done by reading `.git/COMMIT_EDITMSG`.
 For example, with node,

     var vs = require('fs');